jmjnathan/jmjnathan/README.md

-- 👋 Hi, I’m Jonathan Christiawan and I'm a student at Soegijapranata Catholic University (SCU) majoring in Information System, Computer Science.
+- 👋 Hi, I’m Jonathan Christiawan, a graduate of Soegijapranata Catholic University (SCU) with a degree in Information Systems, Computer Science.
 - 👀 I’m interested in UI/UX, Frontend Developer specific for web
 - 🌱 I’m currently learning React Js, Next Js, and Others
 - ⚡ Fun fact: Still learn for backend !!!